razaghimahdi/razaghimahdi/README.md

 <h1 align="center">Hi there 👋, welcome to my GitHub profile!</h1>

-My name is Mahdi Razzaghi Ghaleh, and I'm an experienced Android developer with over 6 years of experience.
-I'm proficient in both Kotlin and Java, and I'm committed to staying up-to-date with emerging technologies and best practices, such as Jetpack Compose and KMM.
-I'm passionate about delivering high-quality results through smart work and prioritizing clean architecture and design patterns.
+My name is Mahdi Razzaghi Ghaleh, and With 6+ years in Android development and 2+ years in Jetpack Compose, I excel in Kotlin and Java, prioritizing clean architecture and design patterns.
+Committed to continuous learning, I stay updated with emerging tech like Jetpack Compose and KMP.
+Additionally, I contribute to open-source projects, solving problems and offering better solutions for the community.
+My focus remains on delivering high-quality results through smart work practices.

 [![-----------------------------------------------------](
 https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/aqua.png)](https://github.com/razaghimahdi?tab=repositories)